DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 2.md

 sidebar_position: 2
 ---

-When you want to use outside files you import one file into another, Cadence uses the import keyword which borrow pre-written code or existing projects' code (like NBA Top Shot) to make your work faster!
+When you want to use outside files you import one file into another.
+Cadence uses the import keyword which borrow pre-written code or existing projects' code to make your work faster!

 ```jsx
 // Import the type `Counter` from a local file.